The Lunar Library: Genesis (SpaceIL, 2019)

-Currently it is believed that the Lunar Library survived the crash of Beresheet and is intact on the Moon.
-An international search is underway.
-You can learn about the current status at #findthelunarlibrary
+Currently it is believed that the Lunar Library survived the crash of Beresheet and is intact on the Moon according to our team of scientific advisors based on imagery data provided by NASA’s LRO.

 The Lunar Library contains a 30 million page archive of human history and civilization, covering all subjects, cultures, nations, languages, genres, and time periods.

 The Library is housed within a 100 gram nanotechnology device that resembles a 120mm DVD.
 However it is actually composed of 25 nickel discs, each only 40 microns thick, that were made for the Arch Mission Foundation by NanoArchival.

 The first four layers contain more than 60,000 analog images of pages of books, photographs, illustrations, and documents - etched as 150 to 200 dpi, at increasing levels of magnification, by optical nanolithography.